Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

 Town Square and the Gold Museum

 The square centers around the old courthouse, a building originally built in 1836 as part of the first gold rush.
 After a new courthouse was built nearby in 1965, the old courthouse was sold to the state of Georgia and now houses the Dahlonega Gold Museum.
-This museum has an entrance fee of $6 for adults, $5.50 for seniors.
+This museum has an entrance fee of $6 for adults and $5.50 for seniors.
 Children under three are free.

 The tour of the gold museum starts off with a movie about the discovery of gold in the area in 1828.
 It includes information about the subsequent gold rush which brought a deluge of gold miners to the area.
 After the movie, one can browse through memorabilia from the period, and head to a few small rooms with gold mining tools, a safe used to house the gold, and a safe currently used to display gold in various sizes, from gold dust to much larger nuggets.